thesh4dows/kraky-v2/README.md

 The module is divided in 2 layers, the front one houses the esp32, Wifi and Sub-GHz antennas, buttons, IR and a part of the power delivery system; the back one houses the NFC and RFID modules on top of the rest of the power delivery system.

+Using the four buttons you can take advantage of all the modules that composes the kraky2, you can also use it connected to a battery or via the usb-c port that is integrated in the circuit.
 ---

 # Main Components